School for Art Leaders

 Committed to supporting art educators in their quest to excel as leaders, NAEA has designed a 21st century flagship program: School for Art Leaders at Crystal Bridges Museum of American Art.

-Applications for the SAL Class of 2024 closed on November 15, 2023
+Applications for the class of 2025 closed on October 4, 2024.

 The Program